Burton-Taylor romance puts sparkle in diamonds auction

 "What the Liz factor will do to prices, we will see," said Christie's executive Brett Sherlock.

-"She was born with a great eye for jewellery," said Rahul Kadakia, head of jewellery at Christie's America.
-"This is the greatest jewellery collection that Christie's has ever presented."
+"She was born with a great eye for jewelry," said Rahul Kadakia, head of jewelry at Christie's America.
+"This is the greatest jewelry collection that Christie's has ever presented."

 Taylor, 79, died of congestive heart failure in Los Angeles in March.
 After Los Angeles, the public exhibit will visit Dubai, Geneva, Paris, Hong Kong and New York ahead of the four day auction in New York from December 13-16.